neudecker-group/jedi/docs/tutorials/substructures.rst

 We want to use this opportunity to give some insight as to why that is: for starters, the ``read_vasp_xml()`` function returns a Python *Iterator*, which is not an accepted type in either JEDI or ``VibrationsData``.
 Therefore, to actually receive something meaningful out of that iterator, we call ``next()`` on it, which will return the next item.

-Secondly, as mentioned in the intro for this tutorial, ASE has no reader that can convert a VASP frequency analysis to a VibrationsData object (or we did not find it, contributions welcome!).
+Secondly, as mentioned in the intro for this tutorial, ASE has no reader that can convert a VASP frequency analysis to a VibrationsData object after a finished calculation outside the ASE framework.
 So, we provided the Hessian as a text representation, because NumPy provides a mechanism to load that back in via ``np.loadtxt()`` as something ASE can work with.
-There is a takeaway to be had here, which we will leave as an exercise to the inclined reader.

 With that tangent out of the way, you will notice one glaring issue: JEDI still analysed the entire structure!
 Let's fix that by providing the indices we are actually interested in, which is the benzene ring with the strained C-H bond.